Back Pain

-There are various areas of the back that usually flare up with back pain.
-These include: upper back pain, middle back pain, lower back pain and lower back pain with sciatica (leg pain and numbness).
-Arthritis, degenerative disc disease or nerve and muscular problems can all cause back pain.
-This pain is normally managed with pain medication, but once the cause of the back pain is located, practitioners can target treatments to remedy these issues, rather than simply manage pain symptoms.
+Arthritis, degenerative disc disease, or nerve and muscular problems can all cause back pain.
+This pain is normally managed with pain medication, but once the cause of the back pain is located, practitioners can target treatments to remedy these issues rather than simply manage pain symptoms.

 Chronic Back Pain